 Sprint’s leased devices

-Sprint’s (S) device leasing has helped it to regain its financial position.
-The company is striving to gain a long-term competitive advantage with its formation of a leasing company.
-Due to the financial advantages of leasing, it’s anticipated that Sprint’s lease revenues could continue to increase going forward.
+Sprint’s (S) device leasing has helped it regain its financial position.
+The mobile carrier is striving to gain a long-term competitive advantage with its formation of a leasing company.
+Due to the financial benefits of leasing, it is anticipated that Sprint’s lease revenues could continue to grow going forward.

-During fiscal 1Q17 (quarter ending June 2017), the company saw an increase in the mix of postpaid device activations being leased at ~55%.
-As you can see in the below chart, leased devices in the carrier’s property, plant and equipment, net were ~$4.3 billion at the end of fiscal 1Q17.
-During fiscal 1Q16, this figure was ~$3.8 billion.
-Among the top four major US wireless carriers, Sprint and T-Mobile (TMUS) offer leasing plans.
-AT&T (T) and Verizon (VZ) do not.
+During fiscal 3Q17 (quarter ended December 2017), the mobile carrier witnessed a growth in the mix of postpaid device activations being leased at ~72%.
+As you can see in the chart below, leased devices in the carrier’s property, plant, and equipment came to ~$5.7 billion (net) at the end of fiscal 3Q17.
+During fiscal 3Q16, this figure was ~$4.5 billion.

 Sprint’s handset leasing benefits